 Who the program is for: Developing leaders interested in serving our Native Hawaiian communities.
 Interested applicants should have a degree or extensive experience in natural resource management, urban and regional planning, Hawaiian studies, public administration, business administration, communications or other related fields.

-When to apply: The application window is open from April – June of the year of the fellowship.
-The program activities are run from September through May of the following year.
+When to apply: The application window is open from mid-April – May of the year of the fellowship.
+The program activities are run from September through June of the following year.